Tuesday, June 24, 2025

 juge juiz juez (judge)

 The words for genuine, gesture and giraffe are identical in Portuguese and Spanish.
-Only one word is identical in French and Portuguese, the word for garden.
+However, no French word is identical to the Portuguese and Spanish words.
 Many French and Portuguese words which are pronounced with a voiced alveopalatal fricative correspond to Spanish words pronounced with a voiceless velar fricative.

 Saturday, January 18, 2025